Applying from Inside the U.S.

 • If the I-539A applicant is under 14 years of age, a parent or legal guardian must sign on behalf of the minor applicant and complete Part 5 accordingly.

-• Filing fees: Application fee is $370.
+• Filing fees: Application fee of $420 for online, or $470 for paper filing.
 See the “Filing Fee” section.
-This fee covers all applicants that are included in the I-539/539A (e.g. $370 for one applicant or a family of three).
+This fee covers all applicants that are included in the I-539/ 539A (e.g. for one applicant or a family of three).

 • If paying with a money order, personal check, cashier’s check, the check is to be made payable to “U.S. Department of Homeland Security - you must deliver the physical check to OISS.